srijan-paul/snap/README.md

   - `switch` statements.
 - Arrays starting at 1.

-Snap aims to keep most of what Lua provides, but address the aforementioned issues and offer the following QoL feautures:
+Vyse aims to keep most of what Lua provides, but address the aforementioned issues and offer the following QoL feautures:

 - A Familiar syntax for programmers migrating from Javascript and C
 - An easy to integrate C++ API for easy embedding in applications